Root-Cause-Mapping-Working-Group/RCM-WG/README.md

 - Further insight to potential “exploitability” based on root cause (e.g., command injection vulnerabilities will see increased adversary attention, be targeted by certain actors)
 A valuable feedback loop into the SDLC or architecture design planning

-## How is the working group seeking to improve accurate root cause mapping at scale?
+## How is the RCM WG seeking to improve accurate root cause mapping at scale?
 The Root Cause Mapping Working Group (RCM WG) was established by CVE® and CWE™ community stakeholders (e.g., Intel, Microsoft, Red Hat, Rapid 7, CISA, HSSEDI) with the purpose of determining how to improve and scale accurate root cause mapping.
 Specifically, the working group is exploring the feasibility of an effective decentralized root cause mapping ecosystem.

 This would mean instead of an intermediary being responsible (e.g., the NVD, the CWE team), root cause mapping is taken on by those that know the vulnerabilities and products best.
 The initial targets are CVE Numbering Authorities (CNAs) because they: